Skip to main content

 • 💡All investments are eligible for a discounted share price.
 Once the investment has been added, click on the Three Dots to select "Discount share price".

-• Add pool
+• Add Pool

 • Similar to investment by percentage, pool sizes can be defined by percentage.
 You create a new pool and enter its fully diluted percentage.